manikcloud/k8s/README.md

 awk '$1=="token:"{print $2}'

 ```
-There are 4 distinct commands and they get called in this order:
+## After executin the above commands, there are 4 distinct commands and they get called in this order:

 - Line 1 - This is the second command from @silverfox's Token section.
 - Line 2 - This is the first command from @silverfox's Token section.
 - Line 3 - Print only the first field of the line beginning with deployment-controller-token- (which is the pod name)
 - Line 5 - Print only the second field of the line whose first field is "token:"

-# ReplicaSet
+# ReplicaSet commands in K8S

 ```